 So, when the stock market fluctuates wildly as we have seen in recent weeks, some TSP investors get nervous.
 That is understandable.
 No one likes to envision a safe, solid retirement crashing and burning–allegedly due to arcane actions taken by the Federal Reserve, the collapse of condo prices in Miami or the retreat of investment markets in relatively small foreign countries.

 There have been large swings in the stock market recently.
 Here is a quick summary of how some of your funds have done so far in June.
 Keep in mind (if you were trying to forget), these results are on top of losses in May (See TSP Investors Frowning From May Results).
 I have done some rounding of the figures for the month of June.
-You can check your personal results for a longer time period using the data in our TSP corner if you want to see how your investments have fared for different time periods.

 The smaller they are, the harder they fall.